Legal rules regarding consideration

 Importance of Section 2(d)

-Section 2(d) of the Indian Constitution Act defines consideration.
+Section 2(d) of the Indian Contract Act defines consideration.
 In accordance with section 2(d), three conditions must be met in order for the act of abstinence or act to be considered validly upheld.
 These conditions include that the act be performed at the promisor's request, that it be performed by the promise or by any other person, and that it be executory—that is, that it be performed as promised.

 According to this definition, consideration is something that is given in exchange for a commitment and includes: